Boat Trailer Maintenance

 - Ensure trailer lights are in good working order.
 Unscrew and take off both sets of lens covers looking for blown bulbs and corrosion on exposed wiring.
 Corrosion can be mostly removed by spraying with a product like Inox.
 (By the way, according to Club Marine, one of the worst things you can do is paint directly over rust or corrosion, so avoid doing this at all costs).
 After a few hours give the wiring a scrub with an old stiff toothbrush.
 Rub a little Vaseline around the lens covers to seal them against water.
 Ensure joints and connections around light wiring are sealed and if you're unsure, take your trailer to a reliable mechanic.
 Keep the trailer light connection on your tow vehicle covered when not towing to prevent corrosion.
 It’s a good habit to check your trailer lights every time you hook it up for use

 - The winch can also do with some basic maintenance.
-Apply some grease on the cogs and oil on the moving shafts a couple of times over the season (including winter).
+Apply some grease on the cogs and oil on the moving shafts a couple of times a year (including winter).
 Pull out all the winch rope and check to see if it needs replacing.
 Grease both internal sides of the rope drum while the rope is unwound as a lot of salt water comes in on the rope, which then lies against the drum causing it to rust

 - The jockey wheel requires similar attention – ensure the main shaft and the mechanism it pivots on is always greased.
 Oil the handle knob and check the tyre for cracks where the shaft goes through (apply some grease to the shaft as well).
 If the tyre is an inflatable type keep it inflated

-- Check your tyre pressure (and don’t forget to bring along a spare) at least once a month.
+- Check your tyre pressure at least once a month and always carry a spare tyre.
 Some people mistakenly inflate their trailer tyres to the same level as their car tyres, but load weight and distribution differ.
 The recommended tyre pressure is engraved onto the ID plate on the drawbar of most trailers (otherwise talk to an expert at a tyre shop).
 Periodically check your tyres for wear too

 - Use wheel bearing protectors, but as for checking your wheel bearings – we recommend this is a job best left to a mechanic.
 Put this on your “to-do” list